PS-O5/Basic_IoT/README.md

-# ESP8266_ArdUno_Ini
+# My basic scripts for IoT Projects
-Basic script used to connect Esp8266 to Arduino (Uno in my case).
+Basic scripts used mainly to configure Esp8266 & Arduino (Uno in my case).